 S&W has its witty moments, but does not clutter its pages with stories.
 When you need to find a specific rule or principle, you can find it quickly and easily.
 And you don’t have to read page after page to discern the essential idea.
 This makes The Elements of Style the quintessential writing guide—The Writer’s Bible.
 I’m on my second copy.

 On Writing: A Memoir of the Craft, by Stephen King

-King is sometimes called a hack because he litters some of his books with the f-word and because of his chosen genre, in general.
+King is sometimes called a hack because a horror writer can’t possibly be a good writer, can he?
+It doesn’t help that he litters his books with the f-word.
 However, being among the top 10 best-selling authors of all time, with 350 million books sold, argues otherwise.
 So do I.

 King is a master of his craft.